DevExpress/obsolete-devextreme-examples/pivotgrid-webapi/README.md

  git clone https://github.com/devexpress/devextreme-examples.git
  ```

-2. Open the devextreme-examples/pivotgrid-webapi/pivotgrid-webapi.sln solution in Visual Studio
+2. Open the devextreme-examples/pivotgrid-webapi/pivotgrid-webapi.sln solution in Visual Studio 2015 or higher

 3. Build and Run the solution